DomMbiya/DomMbiya/README.md

-- 👋 Hi, I’m @DomMbiya, i am a junior programmer, interested in learning more about programming
+- 👋 Hi, I’m @DomMbiya, i am a programmer, interested in learning more about programming